 Of course, no trip to the Okanagan Valley is complete without a visit to at least a couple of wineries.
 If you’re thinking of taking part in a tour, you can choose between many transportation options; helicopter, classic car or luxury SUV, boat, bike and much more.

-As a budget traveller you probably opt for a self-guided tour.
+As a budget traveller, you probably opt for a self-guided tour.
 Get a list of the wineries and see which ones you can visit by foot.
 This is possible if you stay in an urban area like Kelowna, Penticton or Osoyoos.
 Wine touring by bicycle is another good option and you get to enjoy the scenery along the way.
-Bicycle rental is possible at most larger towns.
+Bicycle rental is possible in most larger towns.
 Or of course, you might just drive your own vehicle or a rental car.

 Whatever way you choose, be sure to plan for a safe ride home if you do any wine tasting.